asterfi/0xLIQD-Bybit/README.md

 RAPIDAPI_KEY = rapidapi_key_here         # RapidAPI Key for liquidation data (required)
 ```

+> **Note:** The RapidAPI key requires a **Pro subscription** to liquidation-report API.
+You can purchase and obtain your API key from: https://rapidapi.com/AtsutaneDotNet/api/liquidation-report

 #### Trading & Position Management
 ```
 LEVERAGE = 20                           # Default leverage for trades (1-100)